 “We deliver all the dairy to all the 7-Eleven stores in the city – you can imagine how scared some of these guys are,” he said.
 “It’s a scary time in general, and we’re hoping this can help the workers feel prepared and help protect them – and also so employers know they don’t have to just roll over.

 This sort of statement underscores a current unwritten rule for unions: Solidarity comes first; rule of law comes second.
 These Teamsters activists do not accept the principle that immigration laws should exist to protect the American people.
 To them, adherence to the law is of passing interest.
 They could not be more wrong.
 If workers here illegally profess to be “scared” of deportation, well, they should be scared.
 Without the prospect of deportation (and attendant fear of it), illegal immigration in this country without question would be far more pronounced.
-Eliminating the distinctions between legal and illegal residence is a virtual worldwide invitation to take up the latter type.
+Eliminating the distinctions between legal and illegal residence functions as an invitation to the world to come here without regard for our laws.
 Employers who hire these workers likewise should be scared.
 For they, too, are breaking the law, whether or not they continue to peddle the meme that illegal workers “do jobs Americans won’t do.”